 more appropriately.
 See Libtool Convenience Libraries for a

-trick with nodist_EXTRA_…_SOURCES
+trick with nodist_EXTRA_…_SOURCES.

-variable will override the above selection.
+A per-target _LINK variable will override the above selection.

 Per-target link flags will cause Automake to write a per-target

-variable according to the language chosen as above.
+_LINK variable according to the language chosen as above.